 Compassionate, appropriate and effective for treatment of problems and promotion of health

 Evaluating one's own care, changing practice by finding information and applying EBM

 Effective information exchange and collaboration with patients and colleagues

 Commitment to professional responsibilities, ethical behavior, sensitivity to diversity

 Using resources, improving system of care and patient safety

 The RRC reviewed our program in 2007, increasing the number of allowed positions from three residents per year to four residents per year for a new total of 20 available resident positions.
 All positions are filled through the National Residency Match Program (NRMP).
-In 2003, the RRC had approved an increase to three residents per year and 15 resident positions.

 The internship (PGY-1) conforms to American Board of Orthopaedic Surgery (ABOS) guidelines and requirements.
 In addition to the five-year training track, we now offer a six-year track, which includes a musculoskeletal research year between the first and second clinical training years.
 The Orthopaedic In-Training Exam (OITE) is administered nationally each fall.